zhywanna/pi-GAN_inversion/README.md

-# GAN-inversion-script
+# pi-GAN_inversion
-Some GAN inversion methods I used or wrote recently.
+Some GAN inversion methods I wrote recently.
 Mention that 1-4 are all wrote based on [pi-GAN](https://github.com/marcoamonteiro/pi-GAN).

 1\